 Total Hip Replacement.
-Position of patient, location of incision, muscles and involved and insertion of implant
+Position of patient, location of incision, muscles involved and insertion of implant

 The Posterior approach has been the most common approach to hip replacement for the past decade.
 The patient is placed on their side during the surgery.
 The incision typically runs lengthways on the side of the body over the hip and buttock.
 The gluteus maximus muscle is split and short external rotator muscles are divided and later repaired.
 A new acetabular cup is put into the pelvis.
 The top of the femur is removed and a new femoral stem is inserted into the femur bone.
 This articulates with the new stem implant, to create a new hip joint.